Trump rebukes call for 'extreme vetting' for gun owners

 Texas Department of Public Safety chief Freeman Martin said Willeford “grabbed his rifle and engaged the suspect” after the gunman left the First Baptist Church in Sutherland Springs, where he killed at least 26 people and injured 20 more.

-Trump on Monday said the mass shooting at Texas Baptist church in Sutherland Srings, Texas, was the result of a “mental health problems at the highest level” and called killer a “very deranged individual.”
+Trump on Monday said the mass shooting at Texas Baptist Church in Sutherland Springs, Texas, was the result of “mental health problems at the highest level” and called the killer a “very deranged individual.”